Reed Palm Indoor Care: The Ultimate Guide to Growing Chamaedorea Seifrizii Indoors

 Toxicity

-The foliage of Reed Palm is non-toxic to both humans and pets but the fruits (berries) are highly poisonous to both humans and pets.
+The foliage of Reed Palm is non-toxic to both humans and pets as indicated by ASPCA.
+However, the fruits (berries) are highly poisonous to both humans and pets.
 It is important to prevent flowering by removing the flower stalks when they begin to form.
 The fruits contain oxalic acid which can irritate sensitive skin; always wear gloves when handling.

 Related Plants